kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 cookies.
 Furthermore, clients are identified by URI rather than by IP address and port number, enhancing flexibility and integration with web technologies.

+As servers specify their clients using URIs, only clients known to a server can communicate directly with it.
+However, clients can act as relays, forwarding TCP connections from the Internet to the servers connected through the reverse tunnel.

 # Conventions and Definitions